reactjs/react.dev/src/content/reference/react/cache.md

 <Intro>

-`cache` lets you cache the result of a data fetch or computation.
+`cache` lets you cache the result of a data fetch or computation across server requests.

 ```js
 const cachedFn = cache(fn);